About the program

 Upgrade type Decommissioning requirement Fixed gas Decommission Reverse-cycle air conditioner (older than seven years) Decommission Wood heater No action Ducted gas No action No heater No action

 The old, inefficient system should be decommissioned.
-Removal will be at discretion of householder and by agreement with Installers to avoid unnecessary “make good” costs.
+Decommissioning means that your old heating system is safely made inoperative by removing the electrical supply or capping access to gas.
+Removal will be at the discretion of the householder and by agreement with Installers to avoid unnecessary “make good” costs.

 Yes - reverse-cycle air conditioners are the most efficient, proven technology that costs less to run and delivers dual benefits of heating and cooling.

-Reverse-cycle air conditioners can only be installed by air conditioner Installers licensed by Energy Safe Victoria and the Victorian Building Authority where relevant.
+Reverse-cycle air conditioners can only be installed by .
+Approved suppliers are air conditioner installers licensed by Energy Safe Victoria and the Victorian Building Authority where relevant.
 Plumbing and gas fitting work can only be done by plumbers licensed by the Victorian Building Authority and Energy Safe Victoria where required.
 All installations in Victoria are required to have relevant compliance certificates.

 The program will be delivered by Solar Victoria and build on the successful safety measures put in place to protect consumers and workers under that program.
 Installations in Victoria are only permitted by licensed installers and must include compliance certificates. including Energy Safe Victoria, Victorian Building Authority and WorkSafe Victoria will step up their regulatory activity to ensure Victoria’s high safety standards are maintained.